NFL Rumors: Rob Gronkowski Hints That He May Un-Retire If The NFL Legalizes CBD

-Former New England Patriots star Rob Gronkowski hinted that he may un-retire and return to the NFL, if the league legalizes the use of CBD, The Boston Herald reports.
-CBD is derived from the same plant that produces marijuana, and violates the NFL’s drug policy.
+Former New England Patriots star Rob Gronkowski hinted that he may un-retire and return to the NFL if the league legalizes the use of CBD, The Boston Herald reports.
+CBD is derived from the same plant that produces marijuana and violates the NFL’s drug policy.

-Speaking this week to the Herald‘s Stefan Geller, “Gronk,” as he’s affectionately called, noted that it’s possible for just about anyone in the country to walk into any pharmacy and walk out with CDB, but yet if an NFL player used it he’d be punished.
+Speaking this week to the Herald‘s Stefan Geller, “Gronk,” as he’s affectionately called, noted that it’s possible for just about anyone in the country to walk into any pharmacy and walk out with CDB, but if an NFL player used it, he’d be punished.

 “I don’t want to be banned from playing the sport I love because I’m using a product that anyone can buy right off the shelf at their local pharmacy,” he said.